Ex-Angels employee charged in overdose death of Tyler Skaggs

+Kay was the Angels’ director of communications, and he served as their public relations contact on many road trips.
+He was placed on leave shortly after Skaggs’ death, and he never returned to the team.

+In a statement issued Friday after news of Kay’s court appearance, the Angels said they opened an independent investigation into Skaggs’ death.
+The team reaffirmed its position that management didn’t know Skaggs was an opioids user and didn’t know any employees were providing drugs to players.

-Skaggs was found dead in his hotel room in the Dallas area July 1, 2019, before the start of what was supposed to be a four-game series against the Texas Rangers.
-The first game was postponed before the teams played the final three games.
+Skaggs was found dead in his hotel room in the Dallas area on July 1, 2019, before the start of what was supposed to be a four-game series against the Texas Rangers.
+The first game was postponed, and Skaggs’ death provoked an outpouring of grief across baseball.

 Skaggs died after choking on his vomit with a toxic mix of alcohol and the powerful painkillers fentanyl and oxycodone in his system, a coroner’s report said.
 Prosecutors accused Kay of providing the fentanyl to Skaggs and others, who were not named.